Housing and human services attract investments from other government systems:

 o New York.
 We made a small grant to support a demonstration project in New York City, created by Housing+Solutions and partners to divert women during the pre-trial period from jail to a community-based alternative.
 During that time, women are offered services to help them stabilize and meet their criminal justice requirements.
 The results were so strong that the Mayor’s Office of Diversion Re-entry and Prevention will fund a $2.3 million demonstration project for three years.

 WHAT: Housing is indispensable to ending homelessness, but employment is also necessary to regain and maintain independence.
 Federal and state governments have resources available, but they need to be targeted more effectively.

 HOW: We make grants to help leverage federal and state resources.

 o Follow up.
 Following the Summit, we convened and collaborated with the Oak Foundation and Melville Charitable Trust to launch the National Center on Employment and Homelessness and the Connections Project, whose purpose is to increase employment and economic opportunity for homeless jobseekers.

-- Our funding leveraged the Partnerships for Opening Doors Summit, co-sponsored with the federal Department of Labor (DOL), Department of Housing and Urban Development (HUD), and the U.S. Interagency Council on Homelessness.
-Communities, federal agencies, and national organizations gathered to identify promising practices, and common misconceptions and barriers to using federal funding to support these practices.
-Attended by Cabinet Secretaries Perez and Castro from DOL and HUD, the Summit catalyzed tremendous interest and work around this issue in which we are jointly engaged.
+o Be the catalyst.
+In partnership with the Oak Foundation, we initiated and funded the Partnerships for Opening Doors Summit, co-sponsored with the federal Departments of Labor, Housing and Urban Development, and Interagency Council on Homelessness.
+Communities, federal agencies, and national organizations identified promising practices as well as barriers to federal resources to support employment for homeless job seekers.
+Attended by Cabinet Secretaries from the Department of Labor and Housing and Urban Development, the Summit catalyzed tremendous interest and work around this issue.